 Understanding your illness

-Understanding your cancer and its treatment will help you and your family to:
+Understanding your cancer and its treatment can help you, your family and friends to:

 - do something to help yourself